 - A big green salad is a great way to pack in a ton of fresh vegetables.

 - Sauté greens, like kale, with a few cloves of finely diced garlic and a pinch of salt.
 It’s amazingly easy and delicious!

 Prebiotic side dishes

-Instead of reaching for white bread and fluffy mashed potatoes, try to include a few side dishes that are high in prebiotic.
+Instead of reaching for white bread and fluffy mashed potatoes, try to include a few side dishes that are prebiotic.

 Here are a few side dishes that are packed with prebiotics: